GoFigr/gofigR/README.md

 ## Automatic output capture

-If `auto_publish` is on, GoFigr will intercept all calls to `plot` and `print` and publish the results assuming it's from a compatible library (at the moment, only ggplot).
+If `auto_publish` is on, GoFigr will intercept all calls to `plot` and `print` and publish the results if they are from a compatible library (at the moment, only ggplot).

 ## Manual capture